Fundamentals of Co-Design

 It is not for you if you:

-already have ample experience leading co-design projects — you may wish to check out Co-Design Practitioners instead.
+already have ample experience leading co-design projects — you may wish to check out Co-Design Practitioners orcoaching/mentoring instead.

 2026 schedule

-Keen to learn in-person?
+Keen to learn online or at another date?

 Investment & pricing